 This 38-block long boardwalk has it all.
 Water parks, great food, live entertainment, and several piers, including the popular Morey's Piers and not one, but two, water parks—Raging Waters Water Park and Ocean Oasis Water Park + Beach Club, that feature more than 100 rides and attractions—no wonder it's ranked as one of the best.
 Buy your tickets and passes online to save up to 40%.
 Coaster-loving families will be excited to know that the Runaway Tram designed to replicate the boardwalk's iconic Sightseer Tramcar, which is still in service after more than 70 years.
 Kids love to ride the little boardwalk tram to transport you from one end to the other.
 Family festivities also feature an overnight "bunk down" for those who likes sleeping outdoors.
 Daily events include parades and crafts for kids.
 Try the Splash Zone Waterpark too!
-Bonus: The beach is FREE here unlike most Shore towns that charge a fee to access the shore in the high season.
+Bonus: The beach here is FREE, unlike most Shore towns that charge a fee to access the shore in the high season.